agility/agility-docs/guides/Scripts and Styles in your Rich Text Areas.md

 ### Who can Create a Module?
 If you can write HTML/CSS/JS, then you likely have the skills to be able to create a *Module* as well.

+**Tips:**
+- Avoid development bottlnecks by involving more people in your dev ops
+- Setup your website code in a way that empowers frontend developers to be able to contribute
+- Ensure you have a *gated check-in* setup in your source control so that code is reviewed before it is accepted
+- Implement QA workflows so code is tested before put into production
+- Deploy early and often

 ## Preventing Scripts and Styles in Rich Text Areas
 To ensure that your editors and developers are following best practices, consider implementing these ways to validate your content: